aspiringsecurity/Web3KinematicsTools/README.md

 # OPTIMISM

 We are developing an on-chain Kinematics engine using PyBox2D library and measuring user analytics on-chain using an OSS spreadsheet on Optimism namely OPCalc.
-Details and references on Optimism Usage
+Details and references on Optimism Usage and Interaction:

 a.
 Optimism based low-code spreadsheet to facilitate measurement of on-chain user analytics and engagement, visualization and leaderboard statistics: We are developing a user analytics and leaderboard template on Optimism based low-code spreadsheet maintained by us for Optimism DeSci projects: please visit https://github.com/aspiringsecurity/Web3KinematicsTools/tree/main/web3kinematicsdev/optimism-calc-analytics-dao